Shaheen91/Aether/README.md

 # Aether - Plant Disease Detection

 Aether is a Flask web application for detecting apple leaf diseases from uploaded images.
-It uses an EfficientNet-B3 classifier built with PyTorch and timm, and generates detailed explanations and treatment guidance using Groq's LLM API.
+It uses an EfficientNet-B3 classifier built with PyTorch and timm, and generates detailed explanations and treatment guidance using LLMs.

 ## Features